-But even when we cannot see a world beyond the next six days, perhaps we can smell the sweet aroma that is pleasing to God—the countless expressions of individual and collective charity expressed as a consequence of following the Christ who so associated, championed, and blessed the poor as to be indistinguishable from them.
+But even when we cannot see a world beyond the next six days, perhaps we can smell the sweet aroma that is pleasing to God—the countless expressions of individual and collective charity expressed as a consequence of following the Christ who so associated, championed, and blessed people in need as to be indistinguishable from them.

 Can you smell charity?

-Smell the aroma of Mary’s piety that brings us to true worship of Jesus and generous service to the poor.
+Smell the aroma of Mary’s piety that brings us to true worship of Jesus and generous service to people experiencing poverty.
 Smell the aroma of friend, neighbor, and stranger whose generosity extends the scope of your radical concern for our neediest neighbors.
-Those who recognize that we “will always have the poor with us,” not because this is God’s will, but because we have not fully embraced our responsibility for the poor.
-Those who recognize the poor are the icon of our errors.
-We want to cast aside the poor, push them to the outskirts, and hide them from society’s purview.
+Those who recognize that we “will always have the poor with us,” not because this is God’s will, but because we have not fully embraced our responsibility for economic inequality.
+Those who recognize economic imbalance are the icon of our errors.
+We want to cast aside people with low-income, push them to the outskirts, and hide them from society’s purview.
 Yet, Christ, whose presence was temporarily among us in the flesh, is so associated with them as to call them perpetually to our attention.